KILTprotocol/docs/docs/participate/02_Governance/03_unlock_coins.md

 ---
 id: unlock_coins
-title: Remove expired voting locks
+title: Remove Expired Voting Locks
 ---

 After the lockup time has been reached, a transaction is needed to clear the lock.
 Of note: this will also require a transaction fee.